Google Ends Cloud Exclusivity for Gemini and Agentspace

-Google will make Gemini and Agentspace available in on-premises environments from the third quarter.
-This will enable running Gemini models and applications locally without having to share data with the cloud.
+Google makes Gemini and Agentspace available in on-premises environments.
+This enables running Gemini models and applications locally without having to share data with the cloud.

-All Gemini models have in common that they were exclusively available via Google’s cloud servers, but that’s about to change.
-Google will soon offer the possibility to run Gemini and applications based on it in on-premises environments.
+All Gemini models had in common that they were exclusively available through Google’s cloud servers, but that’s about to change.
+Google now offers the ability to run Gemini and applications based on it in on-premises environments.
+Following a preview that was available since April, general availability now follows.

 Gemini on-premises